QQI, 3 Year Honours Degree

 American College Dublin has two intakes per year: in September and January.

 There are two ways to apply to the College: through the CAO system or directly to the Admissions office.
-All of the College’s HETAC programmes are available for application through the CAO system: BA (Hons) in Liberal Arts and BA (Hons) in International Business.
+All of the College’s QQI programmes are available for application through the CAO system: BA (Hons) in Liberal Arts and BA (Hons) in International Business.
 A prospective student may submit an application for all other courses directly to the Admissions Office at American College Dublin.

 Applicants whose first language is not English should have an IELTS score of 6.0 (or equivalent).